-Federal drug charges are different from state charges and there are so many considerable differences that only a federal drug crimes lawyer can walk you through it.
+Federal drug charges are different from state charges and there are so many considerable differences that only a federal drug charges lawyer can walk you through it.
 At Patituce & Associates, we're one of the few firms in Ohio that can provide aggressive, successful defense for individuals who've been charged with a federal drug crime.

 According to the federal sentencing guidelines, depending on the quantity of the drugs involved, you may face mandatory years, or decades, in federal prison.
 It is important that if you believe you are being investigated, have been charged, or have been indicted that you immediately speak with a Cleveland federal drug charges lawyer.